jfadams1963/Ti_Projects/tiAES-Python_version/README.md

 Notes on reading and writing blocks

-We use numpy.fromfile() to read bytes into a byte array: We will read blocks of 16 bytes into a vector, then use reshape(4,4,order='F') to create a new state block, which then isencr|decr, flattened, then written to outfile.
+We use numpy.fromfile() to read bytes into a byte array: We will read blocks of 16 bytes into a vector, then use reshape(4,4,order='F') to create a new state block, which then is encr|decr, flattened, then written to outfile.
 Order 'F' loads the bytes into a block by column.

 We track the offset i with outfile.tell() to load 16 bytes from the byte array
  for each block: